denalisk/tictactoe/README.md

 * The game ends when one player has 3 in a row or the board is filled
 * Users can choose to play again

+#### Known Issues

+* AI learning currently has minimal returns after ~1000 unique games, greatly slowing the learning process
+* Currently undetermined whether "dumb" AI moves are a result of this or issues relating to move choice valuation

-#### Stretch Goals
+#### Next Steps

-* Add a button to automatically run computer games to up the difficulty, effectively increasing the AI's "knowledge"
+* Refactor the AI learning process to weight moves that win/lose fast vs. slow
+* Identify method to speed up learning process
+* Generic "make the AI smarter"

 ## Setup